AK-Saigyouji/Python-Machine-Learning/README.md

 # Python-Machine-Learning
+This is an old side project I did in my first year of learning programming, when I was considering data science as a career.

 Python implementation of common machine learning algorithms.
 Currently supports neural networks, logistic regression and linear regression.
 Datasets are expected to be Numpy arrays (Pandas dataframes count).

 ### NeuralNetwork.py
 Offers `train_network` to build a neural network on training data.
 Once trained, function returns a `NeuralNetModel` object with a `get_predictions` method for generating predictions on new datasets.
 "Neural Network.ipynb" contains an example of a network trained on the MNIST dataset of handwritten digits.